airswap/airswap-about/technology/request-for-quote.md

 **Protocol Features**

-* Taker has the option to fill an order.
+- Taker has the option to fill an order.
-* Taker is guaranteed the price until expiry.
+- Taker is guaranteed the price until expiry.

 **Protocol Summary**

 RFQ is available over **HTTP** or **WebSocket**.
 In RFQ, servers are **signers** and clients are **senders**.

-1. Client sends the server a JSON-RPC over HTTP request.
+1. Client sends the server a JSON-RPC request.
 2. Server responds with a signed order.
 3. Client may send the signed order to Ethereum for settlement.